MurtuzaMatiwalaOrg/MQICP/README.md

 For example:

 ~~~
-docker run --name myNode -e LICENSE=accept -e NODENAME=MYNODE -P iibv10image -e MQ_QMGR_NAME=MQ1
+docker run --name myNode --env LICENSE=accept --env MQ_QMGR_NAME=QM1 -P mqimage
 ~~~

-This will run a container that creates and starts an Integration Node called `MYNODE` and exposes ports `4414` and `7800` on random ports on the host machine.
+This will run a container that creates and starts an MQ container and exposes ports `1414` and `9443` on random ports on the host machine.
 It also creates a queue manager called `MQ1` and starts this queue manager with some default queues defined.
 For more information on configuring MQ please see [README.md](https://github.com/ibm-messaging/mq-docker/blob/master/README.md) for the standalone MQ container.

 At this point you can use: